thomasbromehead/FlightSurety/QUESTIONS.md

 ```
 This function is `external` and the compiler asks me to specify `flightNumber` to be located in `calldata`
 9. upgradability, proxy wallets, meta-transactions, and counterfactual deployment
+10. registerOracle is called by the test addresses, I suppose the goal was to pretend third-partiy companies offering a service